EndPointCorp/end-point-blog/2012/02/01/railsadmin-import-part-2.html.md

 ### Conclusion

 My goal in developing this tool was to produce reusable functionality that could easily be applied to multiple models with different import needs, and to use this tool across Rails applications.
-I've already used this gem in another Rails 3.1 project to quickly import data that would otherwise be difficult to deal with manually.
+I’ve already used this gem in another Rails 3.1 project to quickly import data that would otherwise be difficult to deal with manually.
 The combination of association mapping and configurability produces a flexibility that encourages reusability.

 Feel free to review or check out the code [here](https://github.com/stephskardal/rails_admin_import).